askeksa/Jingler/DESIGN.md

   sequencer, capable of reproducing the music as part of a small executable.

 ## The nodegraph
-Clinklang employs fine-grained modularity: all available constructs are ultimately built from very primitive components, many of which correspond to individual machine instructions.
+Jingler employs fine-grained modularity: all available constructs are ultimately built from very primitive components, many of which correspond to individual machine instructions.
 These primitive operations can be combined into larger components in arbitrary levels of nesting, eventually giving rise